quickapps/docs/en/developers/events-system.rst

              |- Listener2Hook.php
              |- Listener3Hook.php

-All three classes (Listener1Hook, Listener2Hook and Listener3Hook) will
+All three classes (Listener1Hook, Listener2Hook and Listener3Hook) will be
-be automatically loaded and registered on the ``EventManager``.
+automatically loaded and registered on the ``EventManager``.
 In order to keep the things dry, we add the ``Hook`` suffix to each class name.

 Dispatching Events
 ==================

 Once your listeners classes were automatically loaded and attached, you can now start triggering events and see how your listeners respond.

 You can trigger events within any class you wish just by using ``QuickApps\Core\HookAwareTrait``, this trait will add a few handy methods for triggering events.

 By default, this trait is attached to ``QuickApps\Controller\Controller``, to ``QuickApps\View\View`` and to ``QuickApps\View\Helper`` classes.
-This means you can use this trait’s methods in any controller of your plugin, in any view (and templates) or within any helper.
-Of course you must extend these classes in order to inherit this methods.
+Means you can use this trigger events within any controller, any view template or within any helper.

 For example, in our "Blog" plugin example, we could have an ``ArticlesController.php`` that may looks as follow: